 Are all batteries alkaline?
 The answer is no. Here are some common types of non-alkaline batteries:

-• Zinc-Carbon Batteries: These use ammonium chloride as the electrolyte and are relatively low-cost, but they do not have the energy density of alkaline batteries.
+- Zinc-Carbon Batteries: These use ammonium chloride as the electrolyte and are relatively low-cost, but they do not have the energy density of alkaline batteries.

-• Lithium Batteries: These use non-aqueous electrolytes, have a high energy density and long lifespan, and are widely used in modern electronic devices.
+- Lithium Batteries: These use non-aqueous electrolytes, have a high energy density and long lifespan, and are widely used in modern electronic devices.

-• Nickel-Metal Hydride (NiMH) Batteries: These are rechargeable batteries that use a potassium hydroxide solution as the electrolyte and are often used as an alternative to disposable alkaline batteries.
+- Nickel-Metal Hydride (NiMH) Batteries: These are rechargeable batteries that use a potassium hydroxide solution as the electrolyte and are often used as an alternative to disposable alkaline batteries.

-Alkaline Batteries Vs Non Alkaline Batteries
+Alkaline Batteries And Non Alkaline

 Alkaline Batteries